ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 - Added schema client abstraction to support metadata retrieval from SQL databases.
 The implementation for the connectors will be added soon

 ##### `grpc` Package
-- Introduced message level annotations for the proto descriptor instead of a centralized proto descriptor
+- Introduced message-level annotations for the proto descriptor instead of a centralized proto descriptor
 - Introduced packaging support
 - Added stub generation support for nested directories